 Throughout our days, while we go about our business, working, planning, socializing or resting we have a running commentary at the back of our mind.
 Sometimes we are very aware of it, like when we decide whether to have toast or muesli for breakfast or concentrate as we cross a busy road.
-We make decisions constantly, filter external impressions, internal sensations and, all those states and thoughts are passing through our mind.
+We make decisions constantly, filter external impressions, internal sensations and all those states and thoughts are passing through our mind.
 What we might be much less aware of is that our every moment is also coloured by a “feeling tone”, that falls into four basic categories: good, bad, neutral or heartfelt, and the thousands of shades these four basic emotional states can take.
 As we decide what to focus on and how we react in situations that feeling tone plays a major part, although basically for much of the time it operates outside our conscious awareness.
-The feeling tone guides our choices and reactions and shapes our mood in the moment, often in a habitual pattern that we are
+The feeling tone guides our actions and reactions and shapes our mood in the moment, in habitual internalised, learned pathways that we are

 not aware of.

 For example: Imagine your neighbour usually greets you cheerily but this morning he did not.
 You will have an emotional reaction, maybe slight surprise, and then a neutral thought like – oh, he was probably in a hurry.
 And that is it.
 Or you might experience a slight negative reaction like confusion and a thought like – oh, I wonder why he was not greeting me, maybe he is annoyed with me?
-I wonder why.... and might I have offended him.... ?
-This negative rumination can now spiral on and on and can bear down on your overall mood.
-These two very different reactions to the same situation illustrate how thoughts can drive feelings and how a feeling tone can drive our thinking and mood.
+I wonder why…. and might I have offended him…. ?
+This negative rumination can now spiral on and can bear down on your overall mood.
+These two examples of two very different reactions to the same situation illustrate how thoughts can drive feelings and how a feeling tone can drive our thinking and mood.

 This feedback loop operates much of the time and anyone who has been lying awake in the small hours of the morning worrying, overthinking and catastrophising can observe this feedback loop in action.
 It is also active in anxious or angry states, it operates when we lose confidence in a situation, when we doubt ourselves or when we are stuck in self-reproach.
 We feel bad, in our mind we exaggerate our imperfections and mistakes and do not realize that these negative thoughts in particular may feel very real, but are not true.
 We have fallen into a rumination trap that can become all-consuming.
 These negative states have consequences for our life, our relationships and health.
-By contrast, positive feeling tones and thoughts give us courage, they make us curious and open, help us pursue opportunities and basically make us feel good about ourselves and our lives.
+By contrast, positive feeling tones and thoughts give us courage, they make us curious and open-minded, help us to pursue opportunities and basically make us feel good about ourselves and our lives.

 “The education of attention would be the education par excellence.”